Embracing Negative Space in Interior Design

 2. Use Furniture Wisely

 Don’t overpack a room with furniture.
-Opt for strategically placed furniture that allows for movement and flow.
+Opt for strategically placed pieces that allow for movement and flow.
 This creates natural pathways and open spaces, enhancing the sense of negative space in the room.

 For instance, instead of pushing furniture against the walls, try to float pieces in the center of a room to promote interaction and flow.